-This point is underlined by a fourth trend, which is at present only incipient, and not readily apparent from available, published data.
-The steady expansion of the GTA, and the growing incorporation of Hamilton into its commuter shed, is now affecting the lower city as well as Ancaster and Flamborough.
-Parts of Hamilton below the Mountain are attracting those commuters who value older streetscapes and walkable commercial strips, such as the Locke Street area in the Kirkendall neighbourhood in the west end.
-The ongoing renovation and planned reopening of a commuter rail station just north of downtown, with the promise of all-day service to downtown Toronto, is already fueling interest in the North End.
+The ongoing renovation and planned re-opening of a commuter rail station just north of downtown, with the promise of all-day service to downtown Toronto, is fuelling interest in the North End.
 Commuters are not the whole, or even the main story.
-The rapidly-growing success of Supercrawl, an arts and music festival held annually on James Street just north of downtown; the revival of James Street north itself; a growing construction boom for downtown condos and hotels; and anecdotal evidence of the migration of parts of Toronto's arts community to centrally-located neighbourhoods in Hamilton, indicate a revival of the downtown that is gathering momentum.
-A recent analysis of price trends by real estate district showed that four areas in Hamilton had experienced above-average price increases between 2009 and 2013 (Peesker, 2014).
-Three were predictable: Ancaster, Flamborough, and Hamilton West, including Kirkendall and Westdale.
-Bucking a long-term trend the fourth, Hamilton Centre, surely came as a surprise to many.
-Other reports have underlined the vitality of most parts of Hamilton's housing market, including the downtown (Craggs, 2013).
-Belatedly, then, Hamilton's inner city seems poised to join the trend of gentrification that has been reshaping many Canadian cities.
+The rapidly growing success of Supercrawl, an arts and music festival held annually on James Street just north of downtown; the revival of James Street north itself; a growing construction boom for downtown condos and hotels; and anecdotal evidence of the migration of members of Toronto's arts community to centrally located neighbourhoods in Hamilton, indicate a revival of the downtown that is gathering momentum.
+In 2001, although Hamilton nominally hosted the Canadian Music Awards (the Junos), most of the associated events were held in Toronto; when Hamilton again hosted in 2015, everyone stayed and celebrated locally.